ibm-cloud-docs/cis/edge-functions-use-cases.md

 // Convert a ByteString (a string whose code units are all in the range
 // [0, 255]), to a Uint8Array.
 If you pass in a string with code units larger
-// than 255, their values will overflow! function byteStringToUint8Array(byteString) {
+// than 255, their values overflow!
+function byteStringToUint8Array(byteString) {
   const ui = new Uint8Array(byteString.length)
   for (let i = 0; i < byteString.length; ++i) {